lando/lando/docs/config/solr.md

 ### Port forwarding

-`portforward` will allow you to access this service externally by giving you a port directly on your host's `localhost`.
+`portforward` will allow you to access this service externally by assigning a port directly on your host's `localhost`.
 Note that `portforward` can be set to either `true` or a specific `port` but we *highly recommend* you set it to `true` unless you have pretty good knowledge of how port assignment works or you have a **very** compelling reason for needing a locked down port.

 `portforward: true` will prevent inevitable port collisions and provide greater reliability and stability across Lando apps.
 That said, one downside of `portforward: true` is that Docker will assign a different port every time you restart your application.
 You can read more about accessing services externally [over here](./../guides/external-access.md).